Digital Technical Producer Igbo

 Over the next four years, the BBC World Service will be expanding its multimedia operations in Africa by doubling the number of language services from 6 to 12.

 Three of the new language services, Igbo, Yoruba and Pidgin, will serve our audiences in Nigeria and West Africa.
-They will be based in Lagos, working alongside our operation in Abuja from where the BBC currently produces its Hausa service output.
 There is a strong emphasis on reaching and connecting with young audiences.

 We are looking for an excellent Digital Technical Producer who on a daily basis will report to the Igbo Editor and working closely with editorial teams, will provide technical support to produce high quality output across all our digital platforms in all languages.